C++11: Extensible random number facility

 int random2 = distribution(engine); // Generate another sample directly using the distribution and the engine objects.

 Wrapper reference

-A wrapper reference is obtained from an instance of the template class reference_wrapper.
+A wrapper reference is obtained from an instance of the class template reference_wrapper.
 Wrapper references are similar to normal references (‘&’) of the C++ language.
 To obtain a wrapper reference from any object the function template ref is used (for a constant reference cref is used).

 Wrapper references are useful above all for function templates, where references to parameters rather than copies are needed:

 // This function will take a reference to the parameter 'r' and increment it.